-Anti-corruption Provisions.
 Details the requirements of the Foreign Corrupt Practices Act of 1977, which requires the maintenance of internal controls and imposes prohibitions on certain corrupt practices regarding payments to certain foreign officials.

-PART IX: STATE LAWS
+PART IX: ADDITIONAL RELEVANT LAWS

-Provides a brief overview of state securities laws.
-In most significant cases, they are not a concern because they are preempted by the federal securities laws.
+Provides a brief overview of state securities and other relevant laws.
+In most significant cases, state securities laws are not a concern because they are preempted by the federal securities laws.